pauloo27/aryzona/README.md

 # ARYZONA

-Just another simple Discord bot.
+Discord bot with no special features.

 Are you on GitHub?
 There's a mirror at [Gitea](https://git.notagovernment.agency/Pauloo27/aryzona).